astronomer/astronomer-cosmos/SECURITY.rst

 ........

 * Code base with tagged releases
-* When integrated as specified in the following documentation TODO.
+* When integrated as specified in the `official Astronomer Cosmos documentation <https://astronomer.github.io/astronomer-cosmos/>`_.

 Out-of-scope
 ............